With so many email marketing tools out there, you don’t want to waste your time evaluating ones that don’t fit your needs.

 However, this brief bulleted list is just barely scratching the surface of what HubSpot is capable of.

 You can build nested if/then branches that lead to different targeted email sequences.

 In short, HubSpot offers email automation features that exceed what Constant Contact is capable of.
 After all, automation is one of HubSpot’s greatest strengths.

 Constant Contact offers multiple types of forms, including the standard inline and pop-up varieties.

 Note that you don’t get access to sign-up forms on the cheapest plan.

-But the editor is nice, and the standard theme is good enough to embed on any website and not look out of place.
+Similar to the email editor, the form editor has a clean interface and is easy to use.
+The standard form theme is good enough to embed on practically any website and not look out of place.
 You can customize most aspects of the form’s appearance without much trouble.

 HubSpot offers even more form type options: